-For any growing startup, accounts payable is one of the most high-stakes tasks there is.
+For any modern business, accounts payable is one of the most high-stakes tasks there is.
 After all, every business needs to pay what it owes - you can’t afford to get this wrong.

 If any of this has you feeling stressed out, don’t worry - we’re here to help!

 In this post, we’ll take a look at the basics when it comes to accounts payable, as well as exploring some critical tools and techniques.

 But first, let’s start with the fundamentals - what is accounts payable, exactly?